AchiyaMelamed/Parley-it/README.md

 ## More Features
 #### 1. Rerun undone scheduled transactions
-  Transactions that had scheduled to 12 weeks further but didn't done because the server stopped will rerun from the point they stopped when the server will start runnung again.
+  Transactions that had scheduled to 12 weeks further but didn't done because the server stopped will rerun from the point they have stopped when the server will start runnung again.

 #### 2. Permissions:
   Only admin user or the user itself can use the perform_advance call.